Financial-Times/generic-rw-s3/README.md

 ```

 The `Content-Type` is important as that will be what the file will be stored as.

+When the content is uploaded, the key generated for the item is converted from `123e4567-e89b-12d3-a456-426655440000` to `<bucket_prefix>/123e4567/e89b/12d3/a456/426655440000`.
+The reason we do this is so that it becomes easier to manage/browser for content in the AWS console.
+It is also good practice to do this as it means that files get put into different partitions.
+This is important if you're writing and pulling content from S3 as it means that content will get written/read from different partitions on S3.

 ### GET /UUID
 This internal read should return what was written to S3